 One small downside to PSReadline is that it does not work well with all Windows screen reader programs.
 For accessibility reasons, if the PowerShell console detects you are using any screen reader program, the console startup process does not load PSReadline.
 You can always load PSReadLine manually either in the console or by updating your startup profile(s).

 In step 2, you view the key handlers currently use by PSReadline.
 Each key handler maps a keystroke combination (for example, Ctrl+L) to one of over 160 internal PSReadline functions.
-By default, Ctrl+L maps PSReadline’s ClearScreen function - when you type that sequence, PSReadline clears the screen in the console.
+By default, Ctrl+L maps to PSReadline’s ClearScreen function - when you type that sequence, PSReadline clears the screen in the console.

 In step 5 and step 6, you detect the VS Code theme name and adjust the colour scheme to match your preferences.
 To some degree, PSReadline and VSCode’s colour themes can result in hard to read colour combinations.
 If that is the case, persist the specific settings into your VS Code profile file.